“Don’t confuse your path with your destination. Just because it’s stormy now doesn’t mean you aren’t headed for sunshine.” – Dr. Anthony Fernando

 But over time, the effects of having a non-existing personal life lead me to have a deep disdain for fitness.
-This lead me into a battle between fitness vs. my personal life (one of the main inspirations for the upcoming ‘The 30-Day Health Makeover’ course).

 Far too often, we have this goal that we’re capable of achieving but always seem to fall short with it.
 With nutrition, it can be attempting to go cold turkey on your coke addictions.
 It could be attempting to exercise for 45 minutes 5x a week after you haven’t exercised in 3 months.

 Great intentions and meanings are behind the goal.
 But, the foundation and execution required don’t match up to the existing psychology and skill set that the person is at.

 In a world full of extremes and big moments garnering all the spotlight—it’s tempting to think that these cataclysmic leaps and transformations are the norm.